RealWagmi/anon-integration-guide/projects/goddog/README.md

    - "Withdraw 50% of my $GOGLZ position from @GODDOG"
    - "Withdraw 100% of my $WAGMI position from @GODDOG"

-5. Information Queries
-   - "Show my active positions on @GODDOG"
-   - "Get current APY for BOOP vault on @GODDOG"
+4. Reabalance
-   - "Check my balance on @GODDOG"
+   - "Reabalance on 0xabc...def Vault from @GODDOG"

 ## Pain Points Solved